Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 Why Facility Prep Costs Matter More Than You Think

 Before collecting a single sample, employers already invest time, effort, and resources to make the space suitable for workplace drug testing.
 These costs are not incidental; they form the foundation of the entire process.
-Yet many organizations overlook them when budgeting for testing programs.
+Yet many organisations overlook them when budgeting for testing programmes.

 Blocking off restrooms, managing biohazardous waste, and coordinating staff all affect workflows, productivity, and long-term return on investment.